Thesis and dissertation proofreading

 9. Be proactive with communication

-Don’t disappear, don’t ghost:
+Don’t disappear and don’t ghost:

 • Update them even when things are slow.